datatrail-jhu/10_dsjob/manuscript/01_resume.md

 a) True
 B) False

 ?
-TRUE/FALSE: Everything on your resume should be absoultely true.
+TRUE/FALSE: Everything on your resume should be absolutely true.

 A) True
 b) False